As Petrobras scandal spreads, economic toll mounts for Brazil

 Nationally, Brazil shed payrolls for a third straight month in February, bringing job losses over the last year to 47,228.

-"The scandal couldn't have come at a worse time," said Alexandre Fernandes, labour secretary for Macaé, a city northeast of Itaboraí where Petrobras has its biggest offshore oil base.
+"The scandal couldn't have come at a worse time," said Alexandre Fernandes, labor secretary for Macaé, a city northeast of Itaboraí where Petrobras has its biggest offshore oil base.

 Before the scandal, he said, Petrobras was already cutting back because new output had lagged spending for a decade.